shahin-alipanahi/shahin-alipanahi/README.md

 # 👋 Hi there, I'm Shahin Alipanahi

 Welcome to my GitHub!
 I'm a data-driven software developer and data science enthusiast with a passion for building insightful, efficient, and impactful solutions.
-Whether it's visualizing data with Power BI, designing robust MySQL databases, or applying deep learning models to real-world challenges, I love turning complex problems into elegant code.
+Whether it's applying deep learning models to real-world challenges, or, designing robust MySQL databases, visualizing data with Power BI, I love turning problems into clean code.

 ---